Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Related Work

 The emergence of LLMs has provided new opportunities for FL.
 LLMs like ChatGPT~\cite{liu2024gpt} and Codex~\cite{DBLP:journals/corr/abs-2107-03374} have shown promise in code comprehension and bug detection~\cite{DBLP:conf/icse-apr/PrennerBR22, DBLP:journals/corr/abs-2403-14734}.
 AGENTFL~\cite{DBLP:journals/corr/abs-2403-16362} employs a multi-agent system based on ChatGPT to localize faults at the project level.
 LLMAO~\cite{DBLP:conf/icse/YangGMH24} fine-tunes LLMs with adapters to predict buggy lines without requiring test coverage information.

-Our work distinguishes itself from existing FL techniques in several key aspects, addressing unique challenges and advancing the state-of-the-art in FL.
-Unlike most existing FL techniques, such as AGENTFL~\cite{DBLP:journals/corr/abs-2403-16362} and LLMAO~\cite{DBLP:conf/icse/YangGMH24}, which focus on localizing faults in the SUT (SUTFL), our approach targets faults in the system test code.
-SUTFL typically relies on the source code of the SUT, its execution logs, and code coverage information, which are unavailable in our black-box context.
+Our work distinguishes itself from existing FL techniques in several key aspects, addressing unique challenges and advancing the state of the art in FL.
+Unlike most existing FL techniques, such as AGENTFL~\cite{DBLP:journals/corr/abs-2403-16362} and LLMAO~\cite{DBLP:conf/icse/YangGMH24}, which focus on localizing faults in the SUT (SUTFL), our approach targets faults in the system-level test code.
+SUTFL typically relies on the SUT's source code, execution logs, and code coverage information, which are unavailable in our black-box context.

 Further, our approach eliminates the need for coverage information by estimating execution traces through inferring test behavior patterns directly from the test code.
 This makes our method more applicable in scenarios where coverage data is unavailable or impractical to collect~\cite{DBLP:conf/icse/PanGB23}.
 Moreover, existing FL techniques are often evaluated on widely used benchmarks like Defects4J ~\cite{DBLP:conf/icse/PearsonCJFAEPK17} and BugsInPy~\cite{widyasari2022real}, which primarily contain SUT faults.
 These datasets may not reflect the complexity and diversity of industrial test code faults.
 Our approach is evaluated on a unique industrial Python dataset comprising thousands of lines of test code from an actual product line.
 Since LLMs are not exposed to this dataset during pre-training, it further strengthens the credibility of our results.
 Additionally, unlike techniques such as AutoFL~\cite{DBLP:journals/pacmse/KangAY24} and AgentFL~\cite{DBLP:journals/corr/abs-2403-16362}, our approach utilizes open-source LLMs, making it freely accessible, while ensuring data privacy.
 This is particularly crucial for industrial applications, where proprietary models may be impractical due to licensing constraints.
 Lastly, techniques such as LLMAO~\cite{DBLP:conf/icse/YangGMH24} fine-tune LLMs on specific datasets.
 Fine-tuning is resource-intensive, especially compared to prompt engineering for large-scale datasets like ours.
 Investigating the trade-offs between the costs and benefits of fine-tuning is an interesting avenue for future work.